Producers Guild Awards 2018 Winners: The Complete List

-The winners the 29th Annual Producers Guild Awards are here!
+The winners of the 29th Annual Producers Guild Awards are here!

 During tonight's ceremony, the PGA presented a number of special honors for producing in both film and television.

-This year's 29th Annual Producers Guild Awards were held at the Beverly Hilton Hotel in Los Angeles—the same location as this year's Golden Globes.
+This year's 29th Annual Producers Guild Awards were held at the Beverly Hilton Hotel in Los Angeles—the same location as last week's Golden Globes.

 Indies Lady Bird, Three Billboards Outside Ebbing, Missouri and Call Me by Your Name were nominated against studio films Dunkirk and Wonder Woman for the PGA's Darryl F. Zanuck Award for Outstanding Producer of Theatrical Motion Pictures.

-Check out the complete list of winners...
+Check out tonight's complete list of winners...

 Neon